aanxniee/aanxniee/README.md

 I'm a 18 year old freshman with a keen interest in design, development, and product management.
 I am currenty studying Systems Design Engineering at the University of Waterloo!

 - I previously interned as a Software Developer @ Home Trust Company in Toronto, ON! 🏠
-- I am also a Fullstack Developer at UW Product Management and UW Tech+, and Director at UW Women in Engineering
+- I am also a Tech Lead at UW Product Management, Fullstack Developer at UW Tech+, and Director at UW Women in Engineering
-- I've previously worked as a Web Developer at EasyMedia and a Project Development Intern at Hatch Coding 🐣
 - I'm passionate about bridging the gender gap and advocating for underpresented communities in tech
 - I'm fluent in English and Mandarin!
 - I love nature and particularly enjoy walking around various gardens and parks 🌼